 Dates and times

-The Zoological and Botanical Garden of Mulhouse is open all year.
+The zoological and botanical Garden of Mulhouse is open all year round.

 December, January and February: 10am to 4pm.